 We have synergized with other similar organizations like the British Columbia Schizophrenia Society in Canada, Clubhouse International in New York, Global Movement For Mental Health and Global Mental Health Peer Network to help us to our feet.
 We are also currently partnering with McLean Hospital and collaborating with Siaya County Referral Hospital, On The Move and Tinada Youth.
 I have learnt a lot in the past three years we have been in existence.
 It is the British Columbia Schizophrenia Society that introduced us to this field of self-organizing as mentally disabled.
 Their then Executive Director Deborah was quite helpful.

 Kenya mental health situation is very unique in many ways.
 Kenya lacks the infrastructure and resources that are available to the western countries and other regions.
 This has caused us to think radically so that we can come up with a solution that mitigates our situation.
 We felt that starting a Therapeutic Farm Community would best serve our needs after considering the many western programs out there.
 We also felt that starting mental health clinics in main urban areas in Kenya as an extension of the therapeutic farm would help us reach out to the whole Country.
 We do know the therapeutic communities that are in existence out there are individually unique, and we know there is a need to tailor our farm to our needs.
 We have been in touch with Farms like Gould Farm in Massachusetts, Spring Lake Farm in Vermont, and Rose Hill Center in Michigan all who have been very welcoming and all of them inviting us for a learning visit.
 Apart from a therapeutic farm community and the clinics, we also hope to start Africanized clubhouses.
-What we are calling a Boma, with five mandates for its membership namely, education, employment, housing, advocacy and meaningful relationship.
+What we are calling a Boma.
+The mission of the society is to promote education, employment, housing, advocacy and meaningful relationship among the mentally ill.

 Here are some tourist attraction points in Siaya County and its neighbours.
 Its beaches along Lake Victoria are memorable attractions.
 A day spent at Crystal Charlotte Resort along the Lake Victoria beach is quite worth it.
 You can also tour Kogelo Village where Barack Obama's dad originates from.
 Or relatively visit Kakamega Forest famous for a number of bird species.
 It's located in Kakamega County.
 Neighboring Siaya County on the Northeastern border.
 You can also opt for a boat ride in the Lake Victoria or even homestay in rural Siaya.
 You can also visit Kisumu Impala Sanctuary to see wildlife.
 It's located in Kisumu County on the southeastern border of Siaya County.
 Lastly but not least, you can spend some time with the crocodiles at Elmolo Crocodile Park.